By Collin County Criminal Defense Lawyer Jeremy Rosenthal

 Aggravated assault cases with deadly weapons can be winnable.
 This is because they arise from so many different situations and the law allows prosecutors much leniency in how the cases are charged.
 Just because a prosecutor thinks it’s a good idea to charge a case, however, doesn’t mean they’ll win.
 Have a lawyer who knows how to handle these types of charges.

-*Jeremy Rosenthal is an attorney licensed in Texas and is Board Certified in Criminal Law.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article is intended to be legal advice.
 For legal advice about this or any other topic please contact an attorney directly.